ilg-deprecated/riscv-none-gcc-build/README.md

 $ bash ~/Downloads/riscv-none-gcc-build.git/scripts/build.sh --use-gits
 ```

+### Tag the repos

-When the result is acceptable, commit all repos and tag all with the same tag (like `v7.2.0-1-20171109`):
+When the result is acceptable, commit all repos and tag all with the same tag (like `v7.2.0-1`):

 * the [gnu-mcu-eclipse/riscv-gcc](https://github.com/gnu-mcu-eclipse/riscv-gcc) project
 * the [gnu-mcu-eclipse/riscv-binutils-gdb](https://github.com/gnu-mcu-eclipse/riscv-binutils-gdb) project
 * the [gnu-mcu-eclipse/riscv-newlib](https://github.com/gnu-mcu-eclipse/riscv-newlib) project

+In the binutils-gdb repo, add a separate tag for the GDB branch (`v7.2.0-1-gdb`).

 ### Update CHANGELOG.txt